 Joint custody is the preferable arrangement whenever possible.
 Of course, children benefit from seeing both their parents regularly when living situations change.
 They also benefit from co-parenting – having two perspectives in the decision-making process instead of one.
 In addition, when both parents have an active role in their kids’ lives, neither has to deal with the challenges of single-parenting.

 Gone are the days in which married parents fill two very specific roles: the mothers as the children’s primary caretakers and the fathers as the breadwinners.
 So, there should be no reason that one parent blends into the woodwork when it comes time to talk about custody.

 If you are a dad who is entering the divorce process, be sure to speak up when it comes to decisions involving your kids.
 At the end of the day, their best interest is top priority.
-Voicing your hopes and goals ensures all parties – your attorney or mediator, your soon-to-be ex, and the judge – are aware of them and can make informed decisions.
-Feel free to call (866) 567-1004 with any questions about divorce, custody, or another family law issue.
+Voicing your hopes and goals ensures all parties – your attorney, your soon-to-be ex, and the judge – are aware of them and can make informed decisions.
+Feel free to call (866) 567-1004 with any questions about father’s rights, divorce, custody, or another family law issue.